 Friends, let's be proud all our idiosyncrasies and peculiarities.
 Let's be happy about who and what we are, because that's what makes us unique, interesting, special - quite simply, perfect in our imperfection.

-And for goodness sake, let’s chill out in the kitchen!
-As long as a dish tastes amazing and is made with love, is it really important how perfect it looks?
+And for goodness sake, let's chill out in the kitchen!
+As long as a dish tastes amazing, is it really important how perfect it looks?

 Now you get my drift.
 I'm looking for some open-minded thinking here.

 Friends, these low carb homemade Twix bars would not pass the perfection test in terms of presentation.

 But they taste so good!

 In the recipe description below, I am putting forward two different ways to spread out the almond dough.
 If you roll it out between 2 sheets of baking paper, you'll get it looking perfectly smooth and straight, which will most certainly result in a more handsome Twix.

 As you can see, I just pressed the dough into a casserole dish lined with baking paper.
 When I poured over the chocolate topping, the chocolate ran over and around the irregular sides and some settled underneath the almond base (which incidentally made it look more like a "real" Twix bar!).

 To make your low carb homemade Twix bars look 100% professional, you'd need to use a silicone mold like this.
 Pour some of the chocolate at the bottom, cut the baked almond base into the correct size, add the caramel and finish off with chocolate.